How to maximise traffic to your latest craft blog post

 I have written a checklist list below of practical things you can do to maximise traffic to your latest blog post.
 If you have spent time and effort writing a post for your craft blog, it's worth investing a little more time to maximise the chances of it being read by your target audience and existing fans and followers.

 How many of these do you already do on a regular basis?
 I'd love to hear your feedback in the comments - Do you have any other ideas for where to post your links or techniques for maximising traffic to your blog posts?
 How long do you think it would take to do everything on this list?

 - Check that your post is search engine optimised before you publish it - read this post about getting to page one of a google search

 - Take lots of time deciding on the title of the post - this is what will be shared across networks when people use sharing icons on your site.
 The blog title should be concise and descriptive of the content.
 You can always add catchy text when sharing your links.
 Don't make it too long, use a subtitle in the body of the post if necessary.

-- Tweet your link on Twitter, don't just rely on the one auto tweet if you have one set up from your blog - make an effort to send a few throughout the day - and chat too so your twitter stream is not just full of links.
+- Tweet your link on Twitter, don't just rely on the one auto tweet if you have one set up from your blog - make an effort to send a few throughout the day and schedule for the future - (you need to chat too so your twitter stream is not just full of links)

 - Use hashtags from relevant groups to help further extend the reach of your tweets - eg, use #cbuk and I may very well retweet your post!